on noticing

 flow and the red desert

 One was called simply “The Track”, and the other “The Red Desert”.
-The were they places that Wulguru kids hung out after school in the early 80’s.
+They were they places that Wulguru kids hung out after school in the early 80’s.
 The Track was a network of dirt tracks criss-crossing a gully behind the local primary school, while the Red Desert was a vast (or at least it felt that way) area of eroded red gravel trails in the foothills of Mt Stuart.

 For a Townsville 10-year-old, these places were magic.
 We’d race home from school, dump our bags, grab a biscuit and a bike, yell out “see you Mum, we’re going to The Track” and be out the door.
 Those hours of messing about on bikes, doing jumps and skids and having races with whoever else showed up that day shaped our childhood.